CIA: history and current situation. Central Intelligence Agency (CIA) overview

 CIA

-Now more about this special service.
+Now let's learn more about this special service.
 The CIA is a US federal agency that collects and analyzes any information about the activities of foreign states, their citizens and organizations.
-This body is considered the main one in the intelligence system of the United States.
+This body is considered the main one in the United States intelligence system.

-History of the CIA.
-Abbreviation decoding
+History of the creation of the CIA.
+Decoding the abbreviation

-After the defeat of Germany, the United States needed to create a powerful intelligence system, since the USSR was considered a potential enemy.
-And he had to fight.
-The Cold War began almost immediately, during this period this organization was formed.
-The CIA came into being in 1947 after the National Security Act was passed.
-It was signed by the then President of the United States, Harry Truman.
+After the defeat of Germany, the United States had a need to create a powerful intelligence system, since the USSR was considered a potential enemy.
+And he had to be fought.
+Almost immediately the Cold War began, and during this period this organization was formed.
+The CIA came into existence in 1947 after the National Security Act was passed.
+It was signed by the then US President Harry Truman.
 The law came into force on October 18, 1947.

-Organization leadership
+Organization management

-What does the CIA do
+What does the CIA do?

 CIA activities in recent years